-Apply a thin film of Antroquoril Cream or Ointment to the affected skin two to three times daily.
+Apply a thin film of Antroquoril Cream to the affected skin two to three times daily.
 Massage gently until it disappears.

 It is important to use Antroquoril exactly as your doctor has told you.
 If you use it less often than you should, it may not work as well and your skin problem may not improve.

 Using it more often than you should may not improve your skin problem any faster and may cause or increase side effects.